mohitcscs/ExoPlayerSampleApp/README.md

 # ExoPlayerSampleApp
 Exo player playback using sdk module and analytics as library module.

-Things can be added:
+Things that can be added more into the project:
-Unit tests
+- Unit tests
-Making UX and end user messages more graceful
+- Making UX and end user messages more graceful